e-mny/maze_stm32robot/README.md

 ## Acknowledgments 🫡

 - Special thanks to all team members who contributed to this project!
-Many sleepless nights were scarificed...
+Many sleepless nights were sacrificed...